 The Cabalist is the most basic fighter you can build from a Corvus Cabal warband box, and one box builds up to four of their standard version.

-It has 4 attacks and the warband signature Move characteristic of 5, but one its own, it is a rather weak fighter: with only 8 wounds and a meagre Toughness of 3, a Cabalist goes down easily.
+It has 4 attacks and the warband signature Move characteristic of 5″, but on its own, it is a rather weak fighter: with only 8 wounds and a meagre Toughness of 3, a Cabalist goes down easily.

 The Cabalist with Spear is an upgraded version of the standard Cabalist.
-For a 10 points higher cost, it adds 1 to critical damage and a crucial +1 to the range of its attacks.
+For a higher cost, it adds 1 to critical damage and a crucial +1 to the range of its attacks.

-Also, you are a bit limited in how many spear bois you can build out of the box.
+Also, you are a bit limited in how many spear boys you can build out of the box.

-If you have a Cabalist with Familiar in your warband, it is for one specific reason only: It has access to the Double ability Harrying Raven, which is otherwise only available to the Shadow Piercer.
+He has the same attack profile as the standard Cabalist but has access to the Double ability Harrying Raven, which is otherwise only available to the Shadow Piercer.

 If you’re building from one box only, note that building the Cabalist with Familiar takes away one of your 3 options for building the useful Cabalist with Spear, so unless you’re up for a bit of converting, you will be a spearman short.